 The Customer Lifetime Value report allows you to compare customer shopping habits and other important data.
-Among the data points that can be found in this report, you can see historic and recent activity in your store and compare customer shopping habits with other customers.
+In this report, you can access historical and recent activity in your store and compare customer shopping habits with those of other customers.
 You can also build comparisons to whether the recent activity is consistent with historic activity, and whether it is increasing in volume or slowing down.

-Here are some of the data points that can be surfaced to build rich analyses about your customers' activity.
+Here are some of the data points that can be surfaced to build valuable analyses about your customers' activity.

 Historic Lifetime Value (Measure)